damianrebolo/web3-marketplace/README.md

 ### Tools

-- [**thirdweb Marketplace**](https://portal.thirdweb.com/contracts/marketplace): to facilitate the listing of NFTs and enable users to make buy, sell, or make offers on the NFTs on the marketplace.
+- [**thirdweb Marketplace**](https://portal.thirdweb.com/contracts/marketplace): to facilitate the listing of NFTs and enable users to buy the NFTs on the marketplace.
 - [**thirdweb NFT Collection**](https://portal.thirdweb.com/contracts/nft-collection): to create an ERC721 NFT Collection that we can list onto the marketplace.
-- [**thirdweb React SDK**](https://docs.thirdweb.com/react): to enable users to connect and disconnect their wallets with our website, and access hooks such as [useContract](https://portal.thirdweb.com/react/react.usecontract) and [useActiveListings](https://portal.thirdweb.com/react/react.useactivelistings) to interact with the marketplace.
+- [**thirdweb React SDK**](https://docs.thirdweb.com/react): to enable users to connect and disconnect their wallets with our website and interact with the marketplace.
-- [**thirdweb TypeScript SDK**](https://docs.thirdweb.com/typescript): to connect to our marketplace smart contract, create new listings, make offers and buy listings!
+- [**thirdweb TypeScript SDK**](https://docs.thirdweb.com/typescript): to connect to our marketplace smart contract, create new listings and buy listings!

 ### Creating A Marketplace